 I apply those basic rules of lip anatomy in my busy filler practice in Toronto and Richmond Hill.

 With the same basic rules in mind, I also work with patients who want to downsize their lips, so to speak.
 Some patients were born with very large lips, and some have an exaggerated amount of both the wet and dry red mucosa.

 Some others have had older, permanent fillers injected in their lips, which looked fine when they were 35 years old but not so much once they turned 50.
 There are also those patients who went to unscrupulous or charlatan injectors who used illegal silicone and other non-medical, non-approved materials that caused secondary problems.

 Lip reduction is performed most commonly using local anesthesia.
 The patient and I decide on a reasonable amount of lip reduction.
-The final scar is at the border between the wet and the dry mucosa and is really hard to see once it is healed.
+The final scar can be at the border between the wet and the dry mucosa or further inside, into the wet mucosa, depending on the patient’s anatomy; the scar is really hard to see once it is healed.
 I use a series of very fine sutures that stay in for one week.
 Although the patient can resume computer use and phone work within a few days, most take the week off as the many little stitches are visible, and the lips do swell up for several days.

 In summary, various shapes of lips exist, and I get many requests for heart-shaped lips, long and wide “Julia Roberts” lips, and so on.
 More recently, there are new requests to shape the lips when doing a reduction — a technique very popular in Asia, where more of a curved shape is given to the pulpous and sexy part of the upper lips.